 Michael Roberto is a Fellow of the Cutter Business Technology & Digital Transformation Strategies practice.
 He is the Trustee Professor of Management at Bryant University.
-Previously, he served on the faculty at Harvard Business School for six years.
+Previously, he served on the faculty at Harvard Business School (HBS) for six years.
 He also has been a Visiting Associate Professor at New York University's Stern School of Business.

-Professor Roberto's research focuses on strategic decision-making processes, senior management teams, and the dynamics of organizational failures.
-His research and teaching have earned several major awards: he is a four-time winner of the Outstanding MBA Teaching Award at Bryant University; he twice won Harvard's Allyn Young Prize for Teaching in Economics; Bryant named him the Faculty Mentor of the Year in 2009.
+Prof. Roberto's research focuses on strategic decision-making processes, senior management teams, and the dynamics of organizational failures.
+His research and teaching have earned several major awards: he is a four-time winner of the Outstanding MBA Teaching Award at Bryant University; he twice won Harvard's Allyn Young Prize for Teaching in Economics; and Bryant named him the Faculty Mentor of the Year in 2009.
 His multimedia case study about the 2003 space shuttle accident, titled Columbia's Final Mission, earned the software industry's prestigious Codie Award in 2006 for Best Postsecondary Education Curriculum Solution.

-Professor Roberto has taught in the leadership development programs and consulted at a number of firms including Target, Apple, Disney, Mars, Federal Express, Morgan Stanley, Coca-Cola, Wal-Mart, Novartis, Siemens, The Home Depot, and Bank of New York Mellon.
-He also has presented at government organizations including the FBI, NASA, EPA, and TSA.
-Over the past six years, Professor Roberto has served on the faculty at the Nomura School of Advanced Management in Tokyo, where he teaches in an executive education program each summer.
+Prof. Roberto has taught in the leadership development programs and consulted at a number of firms, including Target, Apple, Disney, Mars, Federal Express, Morgan Stanley, Coca-Cola, Wal-Mart, Novartis, Siemens, The Home Depot, and Bank of New York Mellon, and he has presented at government organizations, including the FBI, NASA, EPA, and TSA.
+Over the past six years, Prof. Roberto has served on the faculty at the Nomura School of Advanced Management in Tokyo, where he teaches in an executive education program each summer.
 Previously, Prof. Roberto worked as a financial analyst at General Dynamics, where he evaluated the firm's performance on nuclear submarine programs.
 Prof. Roberto also worked as a project manager at Staples, where he played a role in the firm's acquisition integration efforts.
 Prof. Roberto earned a bachelor of arts degree with honors from Harvard College; an MBA with High Distinction from HBS, graduating as a George F. Baker Scholar; and a DBA from HBS.
 He can be reached at firstname.lastname@example.org.